NEURAL-Y/oceanic-bin/README.md

 Developers who know SQL/ORDBMS (Postgres, MySQL) have to relearn an entirely different mental model and query syntax when they need document flexibility (MongoDB).
 Switching between the two costs real time — different query languages, different schema philosophies, different tooling.

-**NexusDB** aims to remove that switching cost: one syntax, backed by a storage engine built for flexible, schema-optional data.
+**OCEANIC BIN** aims to remove that switching cost: one syntax, backed by a storage engine built for flexible, schema-optional data.

 ---